 As mentioned above, the Federal Motor Carrier Safety Administration requires trucking companies to maintain certain data about its truck drivers, its fleet of trucks, driver logs and accident information for a certain period of time.
 Failure to do so or destruction of these records is a direct violation of these laws.
 There is a retention schedule for certain business records outlined in the FMCSA guidelines.

-Your attorney’s best tools – notice to preserve and temporary restraining orders.
+Your attorney's best tools - notices to preserve and temporary restraining orders.

 The trucking companies are fully aware of their duty to maintain certain records once they have been made aware of your accident with one of their tractor-trailers.
 However, knowing this duty and complying with it are two different things.
 If you are handling your claim alone you may find it difficult to understand what information and documents the trucking company must maintain and how to enforce their duty to maintain and supply this information to you.

-This is why having attorneys like ours at Grossman Law Offices is so important.
-We know what steps to take to enforce the trucking company’s duty to you.
-There are two effective means that our attorneys use to prevent the trucking company from committing spoliation of evidence: written notice and temporary restraining orders.
+This is why having the help of experienced truck accident attorneys like those at Grossman Law Offices is so important.
+We know what steps to take to enforce the trucking company's legal duties to you.
+There are two effective means to prevent the trucking company from committing spoliation of evidence: written notice and temporary restraining orders.

-Contacting the attorneys at Grossman Law Offices as early as possible after your accident with the trucking company’s tractor-trailer is important because there are things we can do to prevent the destruction of evidence needed in your case, but this needs to be done early on.
+Contacting the attorneys at Grossman Law Offices as early as possible after your semi-truck accident is important because there are things we can do to prevent the destruction of evidence needed in your case that are more effective the less time has elapsed since the collision.
 We can put the trucking company on notice and outline specific documents and files we need them to preserve by sending them a formal written request.

-Getting the notice to preserve out to the trucking company as early as possible is crucial to your case and can go a long way to ensure we have the evidence necessary to hold them liable for your injuries.
+Getting the notice to preserve out to the trucking company as early as possible is crucial to your case and can go a long way towards ensuring we have the evidence necessary to hold them liable for your injuries.

-If after notice has been provided to the trucking company regarding the accident and the documents and information we wish to preserve and the information is not forth coming or something happens that alerts us that the evidence could be lost, our attorneys can file a temporary restraining order issued by the court to compel the trucking company to retain the information or provided to us immediately.
-Though this option is available it is often difficult to prove, so we seek this option with an abundance of caution.
-Seeking a temporary restraining order and being denied by the court might slow down the momentum for your case so the risk versus the reward in taking this action will be carefully considered by our attorneys on your case.
+If, after a reasonable period of time has passed since the legal notice discussed above has been provided to the trucking company, and the information requested is not forthcoming or something happens leading us to believe that the evidence could be lost, our attorneys can file a temporary restraining order issued by the court to compel the trucking company to retain the information or provide to us immediately.
+Though this option is available, demonstrating a company is attempting to destroy evidence can be difficult, so we seek this option with an abundance of caution and only when absolutely necessary.
+Seeking a temporary restraining order and being denied by the court might slow down the momentum for your case, so the risk-reward calculus of taking this action will be carefully considered by the attorneys assigned to your case.

 Spoliation of evidence - recourse